-Like all other BUKU fanatics, I’m more than ready for the inevitable insanity that comprises most of this New Orleans festival.
-Though I’m looking forward to getting rowdy and breaking my neck at Excision’s set, one of the moments I’m most excited for is slowing it down to groove with Yaeji.
+Like all other BUKU fanatics, I’m ready for the inevitable insanity that makes up most of this New Orleans festival.
+But one of the moments I’m most excited for is slowing it down to groove with Yaeji.

 This Korean-American DJ is truly one-of-a-kind.
 Her beats are both soothing and vibrant, overflowing with her upbeat spirit.
 She may have a soft voice, oozing comfort with the familar Korean I grew up with, but her strong energy shines through.
 Yaeji somehow manages to capture the feeling of that first breath of crisp spring air — listening to her music is like inhaling the hope and excitement a new season brings.
 Her classic pulsating rhythms never fail to transport me back to the sizzling electricity that envelopes Seoul, and it’s impossible to stay still whenever her music is playing.